OliverBrewster/OliverBrewster.github.io/docs/_posts/2024-01-14-Engineering-Masters-Project.markdown

 </div>

 ### Current Project State
 At present, the machine has been fully built and calibrated.
 All 5 axes are functional, and moves are controlled using GCODE via standard open-source printer hardware.
 The milling and additive head are independently controllable and can be swapped in and out of use.
 A stiffer gantry has been fitted to the machine, and the process has started for calibrating optimal CNC parameters.
-The machine has a 'digital twin' which can be used for generating 5-axis milling toolpaths and collision detection.
+The machine has a ‘digital twin’ which can be used for generating 5-axis milling toolpaths and collision detection.

 <div style="display: flex; flex-wrap: wrap;">
     <img src="/assets/Masters/Benchy.jpg" alt="Farm V1" style="flex: 1; max-width: 50%;" />